eGust/flutter_cache_store/README.md

     );
     ```

     > The current version is super naive.
 It's simply sorting all items by last used timestamp.
-So it still possible hits performance you because of O(N*logN) complexity with a very large number.
+So it still possibly hits performance because of O(N*logN) complexity with a very large number.

 ### How to implement your own policy